jdevfullstack-tutorials/blinking-led-arduino/README.md

 milli or nanoseconds.
 For example, they can accomplish 1000 digital task in just 1 second.
 For high-powered servers, it's more than that.
+For advanced programmers, this is very critical: it can be used for multi-tasking, that 1 second delay can be used by another mini-program.